-- 1. Free trade agreement (FTA) potential to agree to zero tariffs but non-trade barriers, such as Rules of Origin, will be a factor and there will be further costs associated with customs control - 2.
-Unilateral The UK retains tariff-free imports from the EU, but will also be open to tarifffree imports from other origins on an MFN basis.
-Exports are subject to tariffs that are accepted by the WTO for the EU. - 3.
-Mutual application of tariffs tariffs are placed on both UK imports and exports to the EU in alignment with the WTO MFN tariffs that are in place for the EU.
+- 1. Free trade agreement (FTA) potential to agree to zero tariffs but non-trade barriers, such as Rules of Origin, will be a factor and there will be further costs associated with customs control. - 2.
+Unilateral The UK retains tariff-free imports but exports are subject to tariffs. - 3.
+Mutual application of tariffs tariffs are placed on both UK imports and exports in alignment with WTO rules.

 This analysis defines the boundaries of the most likely economic outcomes.
 It is recognised that these scenarios may not be implemented as simply as described above.
-For example, tariff rate quotas (TRQs) (see below) could be used or a zero tariff FTA may not be possible.
+For example, tariff rate quotas (TRQs) - see below - could be used or a zero-tariff FTA may not be possible.